 The Birch Logs

 3. The next layer is the birch logs.
 I had some, and just used a hand saw to cut them to length.
 I attached the birch to the wreath with some more thin wire.
 For the top birch piece, I used white wire so it would blend in.

 4. The next step is decorating.
 I think I’m developing a thing for little tiny houses.
 Remember my little house village from last year?
 Well they’ll be making a reappearance this year…along with some friends.
 When I saw this little white metal house at the craft store months ago, I thought it would look so sweet in a wreath with little battery operated light inside.

 I kind of love how it turned out.

 5. I wanted to keep it simple, but couldn’t help myself from adding one more sweet little detail, some stars.
 I used some wooden stars (find something similar here), and added some book page paper to the front, and then added a little glitter.
 You know since it’s Christmas and I’m now officially allowed to glitter everything.

 To attached the stars to the wreath, I just hot glued some little wires to the back and wired them into the wreath.

 I’m loving this simple, rustic Christmas wreath, and the little house is so sweet lit up at night with a battery operated tea light.

-With a pretty Little House Christmas Wreath like this one, life really is a party!
+With a birch wreath like this one, life really is a party!